WinterGr33n/Feynn_Labs/README.md

 # Feynn_Labs
-This file contains the code conversion of mcdonalds case study using python.
+This repo consists of code scripts and report of 3 projects performed under Feynn Labs